 Discussion of comment 170-178-181:

-In this CR, we propose to change the order of the fragment (i.e. the responder sends the first fragment and the initiator sends its first fragment 600 RSTU after the first fragment from the responder.
-This means in NBA-UWB MMS, the initiator sends a POLL compact frame in the POLL slot and sends the first RSF fragments 3000 RSTUs later and then each fragment 1200 RSTUs after.
-The Responder sends a RESP compact frame in the RESP slot and sends the first RSF fragments 1200 RSTUs later and then each fragment 1200 RSTUs after.
+In this CR, we propose to change the order of the MMS UWB packet transmission (i.e. the responder sends the first fragment and the initiator sends its first fragment 600 RSTU after the first fragment from the responder) in the MMS ranging procedure for SS-TWR with fixed reply time.
+This means in NBA-UWB MMS, the initiator sends a POLL compact frame in the POLL slot and sends the first fragment 3000 RSTUs later and then each fragment 1200 RSTUs after.
+The Responder sends a RESP compact frame in the RESP slot and sends the first fragment 1200 RSTUs later and then each fragment 1200 RSTUs after.

-Note: This option is interesting with Sync MMS.
-When the MMS_field is set to TRUE, it is possible to compute the ToF at the responder side without the reception of the report.
+Note: This option is interesting in the MMS ranging procedure for SS-TWR with fixed reply time.
+When the MmsFixedReplyTimeEnable _field is set to TRUE, it is possible to compute the ToF at the responder side without the reception of the report.

-To allow a measurement of the ToF by the responder without a report compact frame with a sync SS-TWR procedure, we propose to reverse the order of the fragment of the initiator and the responder.
+To allow a measurement of the ToF by the responder without a report compact frame in the MMS ranging procedure for SS-TWR with fixed reply time, we propose to reverse the order of the MMS UWB packettransmission of the initiator and the responder.
 The control phase is the same.
 The initiator sends the POLL compact frame in the POLL slot and the responder sends the RESP compact frame in the RESP slot.
-In this new mode, the responder sends the first RSF fragment i.e. 1200 RSTU after the beginning of the transmission of the RESP compact frame.
-The initiator does not send the first RSF fragment 3000RSTU after the beginning of the POLL compact frame (POLL slot + RESP slot + Ranging slot = 1200+1200+600 RSTU) but 600 RTSU after the reception of the first RSF fragment from the responder.
-In that case, we propose to synchronize the NBA MMS UWB ranging transmission of the Initiator to the one of the responder by setting a fixed and accurate reply time.
+In this new option, the responder sends the first MMS fragment i.e. 1200 RSTU after the beginning of the transmission of the RESP compact frame.
+The initiator does not send the first MMS fragment 3000RSTU after the beginning of the POLL compact frame (POLL slot + RESP slot + Ranging slot = 1200+1200+600 RSTU) but 600 RTSU after the reception of the first MMS fragment from the responder.
+In that case, we offset the NBA MMS UWB ranging transmission of the Initiator to the one of the responder by setting a fixed and accurate reply time (macMmsFixedReplyTime RSTUs).
 The Responder does not need the report compact frame from the initiator to compute the ToF.

 Proposed resolution: